-Section 4.
+Section 3.
 Work Week.
 It is hereby mutually agreed that for those employees performing work in the fire suppression division, the present work hours and schedule which constitute a forty-eight (48) hour work week will not be changed or altered from the effective date of this Agreement.
 The average workweek shall be forty-eight (48) hours, averaged over a nine (9) week cycle as described in Section 5.
 For individuals assigned to light duty, the Monday through Friday work schedule of 0800 hours to 1600 hours constitute a forty (40) hour workweek.

-Section 5.
+Section 4.
 Scheduling.

-- 1. Forty (40) Hour Personnel.
+- A. Forty (40) Hour Personnel.
 The personnel assigned to a forty (40) hour schedule will be normally assigned to work within the five (5) day period of Monday through Friday with a start time no earlier than 0600 and an end time of no later than 1800 and not longer than ten (10) hours per day.
-Any temporary variation in said schedule through the year must be agreed upon by the Chief and the individual affected. - 2.
-Fire Suppression.
+Any temporary variation in said schedule through the year must be agreed upon by the Chief and the individual affected. - B. Fire Suppression.
 For the Fire Suppression Division, the Employer shall adhere to the twenty-seven (27) day, one hundred ninety two (192) hour, work schedule set forth in the Fair Labor Standards Act (FLSA), except those on special assignment.
 The standard hours of work shall be 0730 to 0730 the following day.
-The forty-eight (48)-hour work week shall reflect scheduling of work through a twenty-seven (27) day, one hundred ninety two (192) hour, schedule as follows: on duty twenty-four (24) hours, off duty twenty-four (24) hours; on duty twenty-four (24) hours, off duty ninety-six (96) hours, at which time the above cycle shall repeat.
+The forty-eight (48) hour work week shall reflect scheduling of work through a twenty-seven (27) day, one hundred ninety two (192) hour, schedule as follows: on duty twenty-four (24) hours, off duty twenty-four (24) hours, off duty twenty-four (24) hours, off duty ninety-six (96) hours, at which time the above cycle shall repeat.
 Each employee shall be scheduled off duty every seventh (7th) work day, to reflect the forty-eight (48) hour average workweek.
 The following depicts a typical nine (9) week cycle.

+WEEK MON TUE WED THU FRI SAT SUN

-Week Mon Tue Wed Thu Fri Sat Sun One X 0 X 0 X 0 0
+ONE X 0 X 0 X 0 0

-Two 0 0 X 0 X 0 X
+TWO 0 0 X 0 X 0 X

-Three 0 0 0 0 0 0 X
+THREE 0 0 0 0 0 0 X

-Four 0 X 0 0 0 0 X
+FOUR 0 X 0 0 0 0 X

-Five 0 X 0 X 0 0 0
+FIVE 0 X 0 X 0 0 0

-Six 0 X 0 0 0 X 0
+SIX 0 X 0 0 0 X 0

-Seven 0 0 0 X 0 X 0
+SEVEN 0 0 0 X 0 X 0

-Eight X 0 0 0 0 X 0
+EIGHT X 0 0 0 0 X 0

-Nine X 0 0 0 0 0 0
+NINE X 0 0 0 0 0 0

-X =denotes duty day 0 =denotes day off
+X = denotes duty day 0 = denotes day off

-Section 6.
-Work Assignments And Training.
-Training and other non-emergency details will not be performed on holidays, Patriot Day (September 11), Saturdays Sundays, or after 1600 hours when it is practical to be scheduled otherwise.
+Section 5.
+Work Assignments and Training.
+Training and other non-emergency details will not be performed on holidays, Saturdays after 12:00, Sundays, or after 1600 hours Monday through Friday when it is practical to be scheduled otherwise.
 Training outdoors when temperatures either exceed eighty-five (85) degrees or fall below thirty-two (32) degrees shall only be performed when the session cannot be reasonably rescheduled or if the temperature extreme is a designed factor of the training program.
 Personnel shall be provided one (1) hour for lunch.
 Whenever practicable, this lunch hour shall occur from 12:00-13:00.
 This time may vary due to necessary work related needs (i.e. run volume, restocking, etc.).

-Section 7.
-Training.
-An employee assigned to the twenty-seven (27) day work schedule who attends training shall be subject to the following:
+Section 6.
+Training, An employee assigned to the twenty-seven (27) day work schedule who attends training shall be subject to the following: